gaultier/blog/advent_of_code_5.md

 We could work with strings, but it turns out it is simpler to work with lists instead in our case.
 We do not want to keep track of indices, risking doing off-by-one mistakes.
-Also, LISPs are good at handling lists (LISP stands for List Processor), and we'll that we can use pattern matching to make the code very concise.
+Also, LISPs are good at handling lists (LISP stands for LISt Processor), and we'll that we can use pattern matching to make the code very concise.
 I am not aware of pattern matching capabilities on string, so let's use lists: